rs660/league-analysis/README.md

 <iframe src="assets/bivar2.html" width="900" height="450" frameborder="0"></iframe>

-Here, we can see CS is moderately correlated with gold.
-Which is no surprise since it wouldn't be out of the ordinary at all if every winning metric somehow had a positive correlation with gold difference.
+Here, we can see XP is also moderately with wins.
+Which shouldn't be a surprised at all since securing gold usually comes with XP as well (CS, kills, etc.).

 Using my own heuristic, another metric that would lead to wins would be map/objective control.
 Although less quantifiable, securing early river objectives is by definition having control of the map and the objectives in it.
 Below is an attempt of illustrating map control in terms of early control of river objectives: a pivot table of winrates for teams that secure first river objectives.